Author of the DS Lasser crime series,

-Since then he has self-published twenty-four Lasser crime thrillers, number twenty-five is underway and he is currently working on several other projects.
+Since then he has self-published twenty-five Lasser crime thrillers, number twenty-six is underway and he is currently working on several other projects.
 As usual Lasser and co. are leading him a merry dance.
 They are the ones who write the stories, Robin just gets led by the nose and has no choice but to follow.
 It always comes as a surprise to him that at the end, the stories all work out and the crimes solved.
 But just as he finishes one book, characters are already filling his head with more ideas.

 There is also Lasser: Beginnings.
 A short story from way back, but even then, Lasser was showing the characteristics that he has since perfected, together with the burgeoning conscience that now has set up home in his head.

 In an exciting venture, the popular anti-hero, Plymouth, stormed in with a book of his own, Stormcock.
 And this time, Plymouth most definitely is in charge, dragging Robin, whimpering in fear, in his wake.
 He lets slip a few secrets of his past which explain his present-day actions.
 And if that wasn't enough, Plymouth has had his second outing, Shrive, once again more secrets from his past are revealed.
 But shhh, not a word to Lasser!